Fishing Rights

 The public does not have a right to fish in waters which are not tidal even where navigable.
 The public may obtain a right to fish by consent or by estoppel.

-The public cannot acquire a general right of fish in tidal waters by long use which were once the subject of a several fishery or are in non-tidal waters.
+The public cannot acquire a general right to fish in tidal waters by long use, which was once the subject of several fisheries or are in non-tidal waters.
 The right is considered too vague and incapable of definition.
 It may not be obtained by custom or Statute of Limitation.

 Because the fishery is a proprietary right, it cannot be abandoned but may be passed by deed.
 The use by the public or other part of the public may be evidence against the alleged righty.